 Decorative Cork Board for the Home Office

-I especially had fun coordinating the colors for this project.
+The paint colors I chose for my decorative cork board were an especially fun combo, weren’t they?
 I wanted bold and bright…flashy but not clash-y.

 And if you haven’t stenciled on cork before, you need to try it.
 It’s an AMAZING surface to work with- so much easier and more forgiving than something smooth or painted.

 I hope you enjoyed this super simple, but very effective upcycling idea for a decorative cork board!
-And as always, I appreciate your understanding that the full tutorial is on the ReStore blog, and not mine.
+It really couldn’t be more simply, but makes such a difference with very little effort.

 Interested in another type of bulletin board to use at home?
 Then this upcycling idea for a magnetic memo board might be just what you’ve been looking for.